A Deep Learning Approach for Predicting Spatiotemporal Dynamics From Sparsely Observed Data: Proposed Approach

-where $I$ is the identity matrix of order $N$, $D_\theta$ denotes the approximated spatial derivative matrix, i.e. $[D_\theta]_{ij} = L_{\theta}\phi(\|\mathbf{x} - \mathbf{x}_j\|)|_{\mathbf{x} = \mathbf{x}_i}$, $\ i,j = 1, \cdots, N$ and, $\sigma$ is the trainable shape parameter of the RBF.
-So, for a time-series of measurements $\mathbf{u}^{(t)} \in \mathbb{R}^n, t=t_0, t_0 + \Delta t, \cdots, t_0 + K \Delta t$, the neural network $L_{\theta}$ is trained with the following objective:
+where $I$ is the identity matrix of order $N$, $D_\theta$ denotes the approximated spatial derivative matrix, i.e., $[D_\theta]_{ij} = L_{\theta}\phi(\|\mathbf{x} - \mathbf{x}_j\|)|_{\mathbf{x} = \mathbf{x}_i}$, $\ i,j = 1, \cdots, N$ and, $\sigma$ is the trainable shape parameter of the RBF.
+So, for a time-series of measurements $\mathbf{u}^{(t)} \in \mathbb{R}^N, t=t_0, t_0 + \Delta t, \cdots, t_0 + K \Delta t$, the neural network $L_{\theta}$ is trained with the following objective:

 Note, the term $D_\theta \Phi^{-1}\mathbf{u}^{(t)}$ in (\ref{eqn:unknown_linear_pde_update}) basically multiplies the approximated spatial derivative matrix $D_\theta$ with coefficient vector $\mathbf{c}^{(t)}$ to obtain the radial approximation of $L\mathbf{u}^{(t)}$.
 Once the model $L_\theta$ is trained, it can be used to get the value of $L_\theta u(t, \mathbf{x})$ (Figure \ref{fig:models}a) at any generic location $\mathbf{x} \in \Omega$ and to finally predict $u(t, \mathbf{x})$.
-During prediction phase, the boundary condition is applied in similar fashion as in (\ref{eqn:compact}).
-Considering the last $b$ nodes in $X$ as boundary nodes and incorporating corresponding boundary condition of (\ref{eqn:ode_bc}) in (\ref{eqn:unknown_linear_pde_update}), we get
+During the prediction phase, the boundary condition is applied similarly as in (\ref{eqn:compact}).
+Considering the last $b$ nodes in $X$ as boundary nodes and incorporating the corresponding boundary condition of (\ref{eqn:ode_bc}) in (\ref{eqn:unknown_linear_pde_update}), we get

 where the rows of matrix $H$ are given by